 If you’re investing with an individual retirement account (IRA) like I am, here is the complete schedule of fees from Edward Jones.

 What Your Investment Strategy Will Cost

 When talking to your Edward Jones advisor, you’ll be able to determine the best investment strategy for your goals.
 They’ll ask you what you’re saving for and how much you’re willing to risk to reach that goal.

 For me, I chose the dollar cost averaging method, which requires a steady but disciplined investment every month for many years.
-The majority of successful investments remain that way because you view it as a long-term investment.
+The majority of successful investments run that way, because you view it as a long-term investment.

 I’m not trying to play the stock market game, so every month I put in the maximum amount that I can contribute to a Roth IRA and watch my investment consistently increase.

-The point of this strategy is to make slow and steady returns over a long period of time, and take advantage of the market when it’s down, since dollar cost averaging allows you to buy lower-priced stocks with the same amount of money.
+The point of this strategy is to make slow and steady returns over a long period of time and take advantage of the market when it’s down, since dollar cost averaging allows you to buy more lower-priced stocks with the same amount of money.